canonical/ubuntu-frame/RUNNING_IN_A_VM.md

-# Ubuntu Core Kiosk
+# Ubuntu Frame

-This is a quick introduction to running Ubuntu Core Kiosk in a virtual machine.
+This is a quick introduction to running Ubuntu Frame in a virtual machine.

 ## Setup a VM
 We need to be able to run the VM and, as the default build of qemu on Ubuntu doesn’t support graphics, we will use a handy snap that enables this: